Maceris/Hemera/docs/directives.md

 ## Compilation

-`#if` used to conditionally include sections of code, evaluated at compile time.
+`#if` used to conditionally include sections of code, evaluated (as in chosen, not executed) at compile time.
+The boolean expression is executed at compile time, but the block is either included in the code or not.
 Also used with `#else_if` and `#else`.

 ```